human-pangenomics/hpp_production_workflows/coverage/docs/coverage/README.md

 ${prefix}.haploid.bed
 ${prefix}.collapsed.bed
 ````

-### 5. Contig-Specific Coverage Analysis
+## Additional Correction Steps
+It has been noticed that the results of the previous steps need some corrections.
+In the neccessary steps below the issues are explained and
+their solutions are also provided.

+### 1. Window-Specific Models

 In step 3 we fit a single model for the whole diploid assembly.
 In step 4 we used that model to partition the assembly into 4 main components.
 It has been noticed that the model components may change for different regions and it may affect the accuracy of the partitioning process.
-In order to make the coverage thresholds more sensitive to the local patterns we fit a separate model for each contig.
-First we split the whole-genome coverage file produced in step 3 into multiple coverage files one for each contig.
+In order to make the coverage thresholds more sensitive to the local patterns the diploid assembly is split into windows of length (5-10Mb).
+For each window a separate model  is being fit.
+To do so first we split the whole-genome coverage file produced in step 3 into multiple coverage files one for each window.
 ```
-./split_contigs_cov -c read_alignment.cov -p ${PREFIX}
+## Split cov into multiple covs (each covering 5-10 Mb)
+docker run \
+ -v ${INPUT_DIR}:${INPUT_DIR} \
+ -v ${OUTPUT_DIR}:${OUTPUT_DIR} \
+ quay.io/masri2019/hpp_coverage:latest \
+ split_contigs_cov_v2 \
+ -c ${INPUT_DIR}/read_alignment.cov \
+ -f ${INPUT_DIR}/asm.fa.fai \
+ -s 5000000 \
+ -p ${OUTPUT_DIR}/${OUTPUT_PREFIX}
 ```
 It will produce a list of coverage files like below.
 ```